hightechdude/dr-smilies/README.md

 # dr-smilies
+Browser contact sheet of Documenting Reality extra smilies.

-Self-contained DR smilies contact sheet.
-Click a smilie to copy its image URL, then paste it with Insert Image in a forum post.
+Open the page, click a smilie to copy its path, close the window, click Insert Image (▢ or 🖼️) in your post, and paste.

+No login required.
+All images are embedded in the HTML.